 Shaping Canberra’s public transport future

-Light Rail Stage 2 (LRS2) will link the City to Woden through the heart of Canberra's city centre.
+Light Rail Stage Two will link the City to Woden through the heart of Canberra's city centre.
 This project will make a significant contribution to ensuring Canberra is one of the world's most liveable and competitive cities, connected through smart public transport.

 Canberra’s public will be able to easily access major educational institutions, retail and entertainment precincts and employment hubs on an integrated public transport network.

-Canberra's population is projected to increase significantly over the next 20 years to over 500,000.
+Canberra's population is projected to increase significantly over the next 20 years.
 As Canberra grows, city shaping projects like light rail helps to promote the ACT nationally and internationally as a great place to visit, live, invest and study.

 What's happening now?